 On a tower in the Brazilian rain forest, a sentinel scans the horizon for the first signs of fire.

 Only these eyes aren’t human.
-They don’t blink or take breaks and guided by they have to inform the difference between a dust cloud, an insect swarm and a plume of smoke that demands quick attention.
+They don’t blink or take breaks and guided by artificial intelligence they have to inform the difference between a dust cloud, an insect swarm and a plume of smoke that demands quick attention.
 In Brazil, the devices help keep mining giant Vale SA working, and protect trees for pulp and paper producer Suzano SA.
 In the future, it’s a scheme that may be put to function in California, where deadly wildfires abound.

 The equipment includes optical and thermal cameras, as well as spectrometric systems that identify the chemical makeup of substances.
-By them to programs, a small Portugal-based firm working with IBM Corp. wants to help tame the often unpredictable effects of climate change.
+By linking them to artificial intelligence programs, a small Portugal-based firm working with IBM Corp. wants to help tame the often unpredictable effects of climate change.

 “Climate change is dramatically changing the way we look at this problem of wildfires,” noted Vasco Correia, the chief business officer at Compta Emerging Business Solutions, which builds the devices.
-“Two years ago we started looking to because we believe those have to be game-changers.”
+“Two years ago we started looking to artificial intelligence and machine learning because we believe those have to be game-changers.”

 In, weather and climate events killed more than, people worldwide, and caused around $ billion in insured losses, according to the insurer Munich Re.
 Compta’s goal is to limit losses with warnings that have to help keep a small blaze from becoming a conflagration.

-The Compta scheme was first used in Brazil in a pilot program designed to its effectiveness, however now is “available globally and operational,” Correia noted by telephone.
+The Compta scheme was first used in Brazil in a pilot program designed to experiment its effectiveness, however now is “available globally and operational,” Correia noted by telephone.

-The firm recently opened an office in California, which had its deadliest wildfire previous year when a blaze blamed on PG&E Corp. consumed the town of Paradise, killing.
+The firm recently opened an office in California, which had its deadliest wildfire previous year when a blaze blamed on PG&E Corp. power lines consumed the town of Paradise, killing.
 Liabilities from that fire helped push the utility into bankruptcy in January through August, fires have scorched million acres in the U.S., according to the National Interagency Fire Center in Boise, Idaho.